 How many times can I apply?

-You can make one application in each financial year (April – March) – although different groups within an organisation may make separate applications for different projects eg. two classes within a school could apply to do different projects.
+You can make one application in each financial year (April – March) – although different groups within an organisation may make separate applications for different projects eg. two classes within a school could apply to do separate projects.
 Residents can make more than one application in their name if they’re representing different groups/organisations or be involved in more than one project.
 If we receive a lot of applications and our Small Grants pot of money has been used up for the year, we will advertise this on our website and Facebook page.

 What is the application process?

 You will need to complete a simple one-page application form detailing your project and send/give it to the Knowle West Alliance Community Development Worker.
 If you need help with the form or planning your project, our Community Development Worker will be happy to give you a hand.
-You can apply for any amount up to £200, but you must be able to complete your project with the amount of money applied for.
+You can apply for any amount up to the specified limits, but you must be able to complete your project with the amount of money applied for.
 If your project will require more money, you can look for match funding (money from another source).

 What are the criteria?